DEMCON/libstored/_sources/doc/cpp_debugger.rst.txt

 Protocol
 --------

-The default set of commands that is processed by stored::Debugger is listed below.
-A subclass of Debugger may extend the set of capabilities, for application-specific purposes.
+The default set of commands that is processed by :cpp:class:`stored::Debugger` is listed below.
+A subclass of :cpp:class:`stored::Debugger` may extend the set of capabilities, for application-specific purposes.

 The protocol is a request-response mechanism; for every request, there must be a response.
 Requests are processed in order.
 This is the OSI application